 The rear-end of a car is the back of a car.
 Damage to the car following a rear-end car accident usually includes damage to the rear bumper, boot damage, damaged trunk and there can be hidden damage to the internal workings of the car.

-Can you drive a car with rear end damage?
+Can you drive a car with rear-end damage?

 It is common for people to drive their vehicle after a rear-end car accident, but it is important to know that there could be hidden damage to the motor vehicle.
 A good pragmatic approach would be to have the car towed and checked by an appropriately qualified mechanic prior to driving the vehicle.

-A statutory write off is when the vehicle is too badly damaged to be repaired to a standard that is safe for road use.
+A statutory write-off is when the vehicle is too badly damaged to be repaired to a standard that is safe for road use.

 The Road Traffic Code 2000 imposes restrictions on vehicle use which include: